Bachelor in Conservation and Environmental Biology, BS Degree Program

 If you want to make an impact on the planet beyond your own ecological footprint, this program is designed for you.
 Opportunities abound in learning about and researching water and soil quality, the urban ecosystem, declining bee and bird populations, and restoring native biodiversity in the face of climate change and loss of natural habitats.

 Conservation and Environmental Biology are both interdisciplinary sciences that focus on the impacts of natural and human activities on the environment and the impacts of the environment on human health and biodiversity.
-The Conservation and Environmental Biology Program at UB offers an outstanding preparation for students with an interest in organismal biology to prepare for exciting careers in one of the fastest growing job markets for biologists.
+The Bachelor in Conservation and Environmental Biology Degree Program at UB offers an outstanding preparation for students with an interest in organismal biology to prepare for exciting careers in one of the fastest growing job markets for biologists.
 The program offers concentrations in Marine Biology and Environmental Science.

 Students with a degree in Conservation and Environmental Biology can seek positions as fishery and wildlife managers, water and air quality technicians, mapping and surveying technicians, park rangers, and as field research assistants in projects ranging from the coral reefs, to tropical canopies, to the Antarctic.
 The program is excellent preparation for graduate work in environmental law or engineering, and a wide range of graduate programs in marine biology, wildlife biology, or ecology.